 When it loads and the “Install Windows” screen shows up, press the Shift+F10 keys.
 This will open the Command Prompt window.

 move c:\windows\system32\sethc.exe c:\windows\system32\sethc.exe.bak

-Type in “wpeutil reboot” to restart your computer.
+wpeutil rebootto restart your computer.
 Let it load as usual.

 When you see the login screen, press the Shift key five times.
 A Command Prompt window will show up, and you can create a new password.
-Follow the instructions from step 4 of the “Reset Windows 7 password using Command Prompt” section.
+Follow the instructions from step 4 of the “Reset your Windows 7 password using Command Prompt” section.

-Reset Windows 7 Password without disk
+Reset your Windows 7 password without a disk

 When it’s done, insert the USB drive into your locked computer and restart.
-Once again, make sure to catch the Press any key to boot from CD or DVD... message and press a key when it comes up.
+Once again, make sure to catch the “Press any key to boot from CD or DVD…” message and press a key when it comes up.

-After it loads, you will see a PCUnlocker screen that will list all the accounts on your computer.
-Select the Administrator account and click on the Reset Password button at the bottom of the screen.
+After it loads, you will see a PCUnlocker screen listing all the accounts on your computer.
+Select the “Administrator” account and click on the “Reset password” button at the bottom of the screen.